 When filing consent orders, in addition to giving the court a copy of the written consent of the trustee, you must also provide the court with evidence of the current value of the superannuation fund.

-Contact our family lawyers for more information on superannuation and property settlements.
+Contact our family lawyers in Cairns for more information on superannuation and property settlements.